arakoodev/doc/blog/2023-07-14-Redis/index.md

 ## II.
 Creating a free Redis Instance
 To integrate Redis into your EdgeChains application, you'll first need to create a Redis instance.
 Follow these step-by-step instructions to create a Redis instance:

-**1. Sign up for Redis:** Visit [Redis website](https://redis.com/) and click on the _Try Free_ button in the top left corner.
+**1. Sign up for Redis:** Visit [Redis website](https://redis.com/) and click on the _Try Free_ button in the top right corner.
 You can sign up using your preferred email address and password, or utilize your existing Google or GitHub account for a seamless registration process.

 ![Redis landing page](./redis1.png)